 18.)
 What enemies does the dragonfly and damselfly have?
 Birds, spiders, frogs, and larger dragonflies.
 In the larval stage, they are preyed on by fish, frogs, toads and newts, and other water invertebrates; including other dragonflies.

 19.)
-The giant forest damselfly (Megaloprepus coerulatus) of Central America has a wingspan up to 19 cm (7.5 in)!
-The bulkiest known dragonfly is the giant petaltail (Petalura ingentissima) from Australia, with a wingspan up to 16 cm (nearly 6.5 in)!
+The giant forest damselfly (Megaloprepus coerulatus) of Central America has a wingspan up to 7.5 inches!
+The bulkiest known dragonfly is the giant petaltail (Petalura ingentissima) from Australia, with a wingspan up to 6.5 inches!